 (Photo courtesy of Amy Miller via Will County Wildlife)

-It’s mating season for deer, and one of the unfortunate side effects of that is more collisions with them on our roadways.
+The peak mating season for deer is approaching, and one of the unfortunate side effects of that is more collisions with them on our roadways.

 Deer collisions in the fall are enough of a public safety problem that the state has devised a driving strategy to help keep drivers safe: “Don’t veer for deer.”

 A driver’s instinct is to swerve out of the way of a deer that darts out into the roadway, but that action can cause a more severe crash if the driver hits another vehicle.
-Drivers should instead fight that instinct, even if it means hitting the deer, according to the IDOT and IDNR release.
+Drivers should instead fight that instinct, even if it means hitting the deer, according to the both IDNR and the Illinois Department of Transportation.

 - Slow down if you see a deer.
 They often travel in groups, so if you see one it’s likely others are nearby.